Postdoctoral students, junior academics, and other talented young researchers under the age of 40 can apply for a fellowship at CAS.

 The application must include:

-- a description (up to 3 pages) of the research, including plans for the three gatherings.
-The proposal should clearly explain how the three gatherings will benefit the applicant's professional development
+- a description (3-4 pages) of the research, including plans for the three gatherings.
+The proposal should clearly explain how the three gatherings in year one, as well as the research stay in year two, will benefit the applicant's professional development and research.

 - a preliminary list of 3-5 participants.
 Additional participants may be added at a later date

 - a draft budget.
-The grant is supposed to cover travel, accommodation, and food expenses.
-The grant does not cover buyout.
+The grant is supposed to cover travel, accommodation, food expenses, as well as any buyouts in year two.